MaastrichtU-IDS/dsri-documentation/docs/deploy-on-gpu.md

 * Go to the [Catalog web UI](https://app.dsri.unimaas.nl:8443/console/catalog): **Add to Project** > **Browse Catalog**
 * **Filter** the catalog on the publisher "**Institute of Data Science, UM**"
-* Choose on the template:
+* Choose one of the available templates:
   * **Pytorch on GPU with JupyterLab (Persistent)**.
   * **Tensorflow on GPU with JupyterLab (Persistent)**